Portugal has strong public and private health care systems. The medical staff are qualified and the hospitals are equipped with the latest technology.

 For national health, there are many local health centers of municipalities in Portugal, which supply primary medical care.
 When the individual registers with their local health center, they will be appointed a family doctor if there is capacity.
 If not, they will be added to the waiting list.
 Mostly, a family doctor will be an individual’s first contact in cases such as directing the individual to a specialist or other special exams.

 Most of the health centers in Portugal are open from 8 a.m until 8 p.m.
-In addition to doctor or general practitioner services, there are also maternity and childcare services, basic emergency care (for cases which are not very serious).
+In addition to doctor or general practitioner services, there are also maternity and childcare services, basic emergency care.
 In some of them, you can find dental services, too.

 There are some grades of medical costs, and these grades have state subsidies as it is stated below: